krakphp/symfony-rollout-rox/README.md

 ```

 The ContainerStore is needed to lazily initialize the Rox system.
 Not all requests will need to use a feature flag, so the bundle doesn't initialize until a container is accessed from the store.

+### Customizing the Rox Setup

+**Adjusting Rox Options**

+If you just need to modify the RoxOptions that you would pass into Rox::setup, then you can setup a factory to build the RoxOptions, then add a service definition for those rox options, and then update the RoxSetup service definition arguments to accept the RoxOptions as the second parameter.

+**Advanced Customization**

+If you want to have more flexibility on registration and setup, and any other hooks, it's best to just implement your own RoxSetup instance and then register your service for [RoxSetup](src/RoxSetup.php) instead of the default, or you could also use decoration as well, whatever works best for you.

+You can checkout the [GlobalDefaultRoxSetup](src/GlobalDefaultRoxSetup.php) class to see the simple implementation.